Celebrate Yalda Night in Iran: A Night of Poetry, Friendship, and Culinary Delights

 You are very welcome to visit his beautiful Tomb in Shiraz and even see what is your Faal (fortune) according to Hafez’s poems.

 But this night is not only about poetry.
 It is a celebration full of delicious fruits and nuts.
 An Iranian person would not spend Yalda night without eating those special foods.

 Yalda has its special fruits; the two most important ones are pomegranate and especially watermelon.

 Tonight (21 December) is the last night of autumn in Iran and also Yalda night.
 Our staff at incredibleiran.com, wish you a happy Yalda Night and hope to be your host here in Iran next Yalda.

-No matter which tour you have chosen and in which city of Iran you are next December 21, we offer you to spend Yalda night with Iranian family or friends and share in their ancient custom.
+No matter which tour you have chosen and in which city of Iran you are next December 21, we offer you to spend Yalda night with Iranian family or friends and share in their ancient customs.

-Hope to be your host next December 21, in Yalda, a night full of poetry, chatting and eating.
+Hope to be your host next December 21, in Yalda, a night full of poetry, chatting, and eating.